TIFFMUN/TIFFMUN/README.md

 <p align="left">
 I'm an undergraduate at Nanyang Technological University, majoring in Computer Science with a second major in Business.
 I’m passionate about learning new languages and frameworks and am always seeking opportunities to learn and grow.

-Fun fact: I'm also an avid runner! 🏃‍♂️
+Fun fact: I also love to run! 🏃‍♂️
 </p>
 <br>